 For the last few months, things seemed rather “Oww”, as I explained in my previous about facing challenges starting an online business.

-But when I started analysing my offline and online businesses in terms of Oww and Wow brain I realized that there are enough WOWs to keep me going (quite apart from the fact that I’m one stubborn soul).
+But when I started analyzing my offline and online businesses in terms of Oww and Wow brain I realized that there are enough WOWs to keep me going (quite apart from the fact that I'm one stubborn soul).

 How About YOU?

 Please share instances of when you have been handling challenges with an OWW brain or a WOW brain.
 What changed your mindset?